Molecular symmetry: Groups

-Point groups and permutation-inversion groups
+Point groups

 The successive application (or composition) of one or more symmetry operations of a molecule has an effect equivalent to that of some single symmetry operation of the molecule.
 For example, a C2 rotation followed by a σv reflection is seen to be a σv' symmetry operation: σv*C2 = σv'. ("Operation A followed by B to form C" is written BA = C).
 Moreover, the set of all symmetry operations (including this composition operation) obeys all the properties of a group, given above.
 So (S,*) is a group, where S is the set of all symmetry operations of some molecule, and * denotes the composition (repeated application) of symmetry operations.

 This group is called the point group of that molecule, because the set of symmetry operations leave at least one point fixed (though for some symmetries an entire axis or an entire plane remains fixed).
-In other words, a point group is a group that summarizes all symmetry operations that all molecules in that category have.
+In other words, a point group is a group that summarises all symmetry operations that all molecules in that category have.
 The symmetry of a crystal, by contrast, is described by a space group of symmetry operations, which includes translations in space.

-One can determine the symmetry operations of the point group for a particular molecule by considering the geometrical symmetry of its molecular model.
-However, when one uses a point group to classify molecular states, the operations in it are not to be interpreted in the same way.
-Instead the operations are interpreted as rotating and/or reflecting the vibronic (vibration-electronic) coordinates and these operations commute with the vibronic Hamiltonian.
-They are "symmetry operations" for that vibronic Hamiltonian.
-The point group is used to classify by symmetry the vibronic eigenstates of a rigid molecule.
-The symmetry classification of the rotational levels, the eigenstates of the full (rotation-vibration-electronic) Hamiltonian, requires the use of the appropriate permutation-inversion group as introduced by Longuet-Higgins.
-Point groups describe the geometrical symmetry of a molecule whereas permutation-inversion groups describe the energy-invariant symmetry.